YiHsiu7893/Machine-Learning/README.md

 ## Contents
 - HW1 - Linear Regression, with solutions obtained through closed-form solution and gradient descent
 - HW2 - Logistic Regression and Fisher’s Linear Discriminant
-- HW3 - Decision Tree
+- HW3 - Decision Tree with AdaBoost, measuring the quality of a split using Gini or entropy
 - HW4 - Support Vector Machine (SVM)
 - Final Project - Bird Recognition